Investor Summary

 |---|---|---|

-SGA builds high-conviction portfolios focused on quality growth businesses that are anticipated to achieve consistent mid-teens earnings growth with reduced variability, supported by predictable revenue and cash flow generation, while the current market dislocation creates attractive valuation opportunities for disciplined, quality-focused investors.
+SGA builds high-conviction portfolios focused on quality growth businesses anticipated to achieve consistent mid-teens earnings growth with reduced variability, supported by predictable revenue and cash flow generation, designed to protect and reliably compound client wealth over time.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |